 What is a Design Team Made Up Of?

 Depending on an organization’s size and scope, a design team could be a team of one or a group of 50+ designers and other creatives working together in their own department.
 At some companies, you may even find designers scattered across departments, such as on marketing or product teams.
-The bigger teams also tend to include many types of designers, each with different responsibilities and skill sets.
+The bigger teams also tend to include many types of designers, each with different responsibilities and skill sets you can test.

 Here are some of the typical roles that you might find in a design team: